-Action to protect children
+Action to protect children and program participants

 We have a safeguarding team that works to make safeguarding an integral part of all that we do.
 The team is the key contact for all safeguarding questions.
 They plan, review, and verify the application of the policy.